 Dump bones out into strainer with bowl underneath, dump back into slow cooker, fill with water.
 Lovely.

 Now that I’ve started adding the veggies at the end instead of the beginning, I can even use them in chicken soup when possible.
 I used to just throw them away, every time, and you’ll probably find that you need to do some of that once you start getting a few gallons of stock from one bird.
 Just remember that you’ve sucked all the nutrients out of that carrot, so it’s really just packaging.
 Compost it if it would make you feel better.

 What to do with all that Stock?

-Be sure to check out the many ideas to enhance your stock making process in yesterday’s Monday Mission.
+Be sure to check out the many ideas to enhance your stock making process in the Encyclopedia of Chicken Stock.

 As you incorporate stock into your meal plan, you’ll find that the process becomes second nature to you, just part of your routine.